 Whichever way you form the raised beds, it is important to rake the soil level so there are no low spots where moisture can gather.

-Vegetables can also be grown in old tires or other containers.
+Vegetables can also be grown in other containers.
 In containers, the soil will still warm up and dry out quicker.
-Plus, the tires absorb heat during the day then radiate it at night, keeping the crops warmer overnight.
+Plus, dark containers absorb heat during the day then radiate it at night, keeping the crops warmer overnight.

 For a longer growing season, warmer soil and the possibility of growing a wider range of vegetables, it may be worth trying a few raised beds.